kevingigiano/edop-terraform/README.md

 * secondproject:
   * stand up a simple ec2 instance using terraform
   * deploy a nodejs helloworld application running as a daemon
+* thirdproject:
+  * stand up a simple ec2 instance using terraform
+  * configure and deploy nodejs & helloworld application using ansible